vortexlab-uclouvain/flups/README.md

 We have chosen this way of doing to reuse the 3D code in a 2D framework.
 Indeed having the last dimension in the slower rotating index does not penalize the loops writting.

-As an example, we here is how we access the memory
+As an example, we here is how we access the memory for a scalar field:

 ```cpp
 double* data =(double*) flups_malloc(n[0] * n[1] * n[2] * sizeof(double));